clsergent/Snapmaker2Postprocessor/README.md

 ## Usage
 Refer to [FreeCAD documentation](https://wiki.freecadweb.org/Path_Post) to install and use this postprocessor.

-## Disclaimer
+## Limitations
+This postprocessor has been tested on FreeCAD 0.20 shipped with python3.10.
-This pastprocessor has only been tested on a Snapmaker 2 A350.
+Generated GCODE has only been tested on a Snapmaker 2 A350.
 It *should* work on any other Snapmaker 2 (A150, A250, A250T, A350T), and *may* work on other snapamker machines, but with no warranty.
 If you encounter any bug, please open an issue.